In his youth, Rog trained at Guildhall in London, where his tutor was Peggy Batchelor.

 In 2006, Rog became a director of Two Hats Theatre Company and worked the Live & Local circuit with four Chekhov plays (tip – the key to selling Chekhov is not to mention his name – hence “One Night in Russia” helped to ensure a sell-out tour).
 The company has mounted many more successful touring productions and produced many videos.

-For the last seven years, Rog has been working with David Jinks of Fridge Productions, to produce The Impossible Escape, the true story of the escape from a Siberian gulag by a Polish man in 1940.
+Rog has been working with David Jinks of Fridge Productions, to produce The Impossible Escape, the true story of the escape from a Siberian gulag by a Polish man in 1940.
 It’s an amazing story of chance and endurance and deserves to be made into a full length feature.
-Cameraman Steve Nelson (Quantum of Solace) and Editor Dan Jones have been doing some spectacularly good work on the project – and the new pitching trailer is expected to be ready by summer 2012.
+Cameraman Steve Nelson (Quantum of Solace) and Editor Dan Jones have been doing some spectacularly good work on the project – and the new pitching trailer is expected to be ready by summer 2018.
 The "Making of" part II can be seen here and here.

 Rog admits to being rather critical of BBC Radio 4 so-called "comedy dramas".
 When you hear that phrase, you just know the programme is unlikely to be either a comedy or a drama.
 His rather cutting complaints led to an invitation to review three of the week's programmes for Radio 4's Feedback programme, with Roger Bolton.

 No stranger to controversy, Rog voiced one of the characters in the video game of Reservoir Dogs.
 He is proud to announce that the game was banned in both Australia and New Zealand.
 The New Zealand Office of Film and Literature Classification dubbed the game "objectionable", meaning it is not only banned from sale, but that it is illegal to possess or import a copy !
 The Office found the game "tends to promote and support the infliction of extreme violence and extreme cruelty…for the purpose of entertainment".